Klas96/Stochastic-Optimization/README.md

 #### 3.2.

-Generateing the two selected chromosomes. two new chromosomes by cross
+From the two selected chromosones genrate two new chromosones.

 #### 3.3.

 Mutate the two chromosomes generated in the previous step.